Sanjivani Group of Institutes, Kopargaon

-The Sanjivani Group of Institutes, is an educational institute in India which is located in Kopargaon, Ahmednagar district, Maharashtra state, India.
+The Sanjivani Group of Institutes, is an educational institute in India which is located in Kopargaon, Ahilyanagar district, Maharashtra state, India.
 It is composed of various schools and colleges.

 History

 Hon’ble Shri.
 Shankarrao Genuji Kolhe Saheb is Chairman of the Sanjivani Group of Institutes and established Sanjivani Group of Institutes in the year 1982.

 Then Chief Minister of Maharashtra, Padmabhooshan Late Shri Vasantraodada Patil realised the gravity of the problem in respect of acute shortage of engineers, decided to permit voluntary organizations to start Engineering Colleges and Polytechnics on "No Grant" basis and urged them to take an initiative in this regard.

 Hon’ble Shri.
 Shankarrao Genuji Kolhe Saheb, Chairman, Sanjivani (Takali) Sahakari Sakhar Karkhana Ltd. & Ex-Minister for Transport, State Excise and Urban Land Ceiling, Govt. of Maharashtra responded to this appeal, and obtained permission from Govt. for Engineering College (Courses - Civil, Mechanical, Electronics Computer Engg.) and K.B.P.
 Polytechnic at Kopargaon in the academic year 1982-83 on "No Grant" basis under Sanjivani Group of Institutes, which has been registered as a Public Trust.